Here’s the backstory on the first chapters of novels posted on this site:

 Following these publishing setbacks, I veered in a new direction with my writing.
 No doubt inspired by the state of the world around me and my personal world, I wrote a dystopian speculative thriller, THE CULLING, the most commercial, page-turning idea my brain could conjure.
 The novel is a cross between Shirley Jackson’s “The Lottery” and Ridley Scott’s “Bladerunner,” about a woman on the run from an unjust death sentence and the mercenary assigned to hunt her.
 I really enjoyed writing it.

-My agent, who strongly preferred upmarket and literary fiction, read THE CULLING and parted ways with me.
-Not for her.
-I need a new agent now.
+My agent, who strongly preferred upmarket and literary fiction, had no interest in THE CULLING.
+I’m seeking a new agent for this novel.

 But writing.
 I’m always writing.
 A story is always being conceived, mulled over, worked on, discarded or continued.
 There’s always a light peeking through the clouds, like in the photo I took at the top of this page.